nightwatchjs/mobile-helper-tool/README.md

    <img width="662" alt="image" src="https://user-images.githubusercontent.com/94462364/199419711-43e7793a-df82-4d67-a832-679eb5c1f7b9.png">

-5. Voila :tada: Your setup is now complete.
-(Re-run the command in first step to verify.)
+5. Great :tada: Your setup is now complete.
+(Re-run the command in the first step to verify.)

 6. Add the following env configuration to your `nightwatch.conf.js` or `nightwatch.json` file:
    ```js